spleennooname/vec4-glsl-webgl-group/README.md

 > Tools for development and debugging WebGL

-* [WebGL Stats](https://webglstats.com/) - The statistics on this site help WebGL developers make decisions about hardware capabilities.
-* [WebGL Report](http://webglreport.com/) - Check your WebGL client support
 * [GLSL Shader Editor Extension](https://github.com/spite/ShaderEditorExtension) - Chrome DevTools extension to help you edit shaders live in the browser.
 * [Spector.js Extension](https://chrome.google.com/webstore/detail/spectorjs/denbgaamihkadbghdceggmchnflmhpmk) - Explore and Troubleshoot your WebGL and WebGL2 scenes easily.
 * [Webgl Insight](https://github.com/3Dparallax/insight) - Chrome extension WebGL debugging toolkit providing a variety of capabilities.

-> Tools for development and debugging WebGL

 * [Khronos Dev Tools](https://github.com/KhronosGroup/WebGLDeveloperTools) - Useful WebGL developer tools, intended to be used as an ES6 module.
 * [Spector.js](https://spector.babylonjs.com/) - Agnostic JavaScript framework for exploring and troubleshooting your WebGL scenes.
 * [WebGL Inspector](http://benvanik.github.io/WebGL-Inspector/) - Tool inspired by gDEBugger and PIX with the goal of making the development of advanced WebGL applications easier.